AdamEisfeld/PhyKit/README.md

 1. Add any iOS-specific files to the PhyKit-ios directory / link them to the PhyKit-ios target
 2. Add any macOS-specific files to the PhyKit-macos directory / link them to the PhyKit-macos target

+## Development

+Open the included "Scratchpad" Xcode project to work on PHYKit's source wired to a boilerplate cross-platform application with a basic scene setup.

 ## Author